-Through its partnerships with Pupil Referral Units (PRUs), MAC Makes Music regularly works with children and young people who are at risk of, or who have, been excluded from school.
-We provide music making that meets young people’s interests and experiences for example genres of music and familiar resources, such as mobile technology including the use of Ipads.
+Through its partnerships with City of Birmingham Schools (COBS), MAC Makes Music regularly works with children and young people who are at risk of, or who have, been excluded from school.
+We provide music making sessions that meet young people’s interests and experiences including their favourite genres of music, and familiar resources such as ipads and downloadable apps.

 - Encourages young people to share and work together

 - Provides a positive outlet for expression

 You can listen to their latest compositions here.